 An aluminum gate with hardware added a nice security element to Brian's deck and complimented the balustrade, caps and post anchors.
 This gate was 36" wide.

-This surface mounted post anchor (Titan Wood Post Anchor) was a perfect and easy solution for anchor the railing posts to the decking.
-No notching the deck boards around each post saved time and means the ends of the deck boards are not cut and compromised.
+This surface mounted post anchor, the Titan Wood Post Anchor, was a perfect and easy solution for anchoring the railing posts to the decking.
+No notching the deck boards around each post saved Brain a ton of time and it also means the ends of the deck boards are not cut and therefore compromised to weather conditions.

 A flat 2x8 blocking board was secured in the joist bay below each post and posts spacing came out to around 5'-4".
 The manufacturer states 6' on center is the maximum for residential jobs.

-Above ground pool decks pose unique challenges for builders and home owners alike who soon find out that pool decks tend to require a lot more footings than a common deck.
-And that is because pool decks tend to wrap around the pool necessitating more footings.
+Above ground pool decks pose unique challenges for builders and homeowners alike who soon find out that pool decks tend to require a lot more footings than a common deck.
+And that is because pool decks tend to wrap around the pool therefore, necessitating more footings.

-So Brian decided that the time, the labor, the money and the mess just was not worth it for a common above ground pool deck.
-For about $350 he had his entire footings installed in less than 45 minutes and he was ready to build.
+Brian decided that the time, the labor, the money, and the mess was just not worth it for a common above ground pool deck.
+For approximately $350 he had his entire footings installed in less than 45 minutes and he was ready to build.

 This deck has been standing for six years now and has shown no signs of movement and keeps on performing well.
 Definitely a good investment for years of summer time enjoyment.